Arborescences of Random Covering Graphs: Introduction

 For a weighted directed graph $\Gamma$, an \emph{arborescence rooted at a vertex} $v$ is a spanning tree whose edges are directed towards $v$.
 The weight of an arborescence is the product of the edge weights.
 We define $A_v(\Gamma)$ to be the weighted sum of all arborescences rooted at $v$.

 Covering graphs are central objects in topological graph theory motivated by the notion of covering spaces in topology.
 A weighted digraph $\tilde \Gamma$ is a covering graph of $\Gamma$ defined in the topological sense (see section \ref{section3} for details).
-The fundamental work of Gross-Tucker \cite{Tucker} gave a characterization of graph coverings by permutation voltage assignments.
+The fundamental work of Gross-Tucker \cite{Tucker} gave a characterization of covering graphs by permutation voltage assignments.

 In their study of $R$-systems, Galashin and Pylyavskyy \cite{Galashin} observed that the ratio of arborescences of a covering graph and its base graph $A_{\tilde v}(\tilde \Gamma)\over A_v(\Gamma)$ is invariant of the choice of the root $v$.
 More recently, Chepuri et al. \cite{Sylvester} further investigated the ratio and proved that it is always an integer-coefficient polynomial in the edge weights of the base graph $\Gamma$ conjecturally with positive coefficients.
 Following up these works, we study the expected value of the ratio $A_{\tilde v}(\tilde \Gamma)\over A_v(\Gamma)$ when $\tilde \Gamma$ is taken to be a random covering graph.
-Our main theorem is a formula for its expected value, affirming conjecture 5.6 of \cite{Sylvester}.
+Our main theorem is a formula for its expected value, affirming Conjecture 5.6 of \cite{Sylvester}.

-\begin{thm} Let $\Gamma = (V,E,\wt)$ be a weighted digraph.
-We make it a permutation-voltage graph as follows: the permutation voltages $\sigma_e \in S_k$ are chosen independently and uniformly at random.
-The random voltages make our covering graph $\tilde{\Gamma}$ a random graph.
+\begin{thm} Let $\Gamma = (V,E,\wt)$ be a weighted digraph, and $k$ be a positive integer.
+We choose a permutation voltage $\sigma_e$ in the symmetric group $ S_k$ for each edge $e\in E$ independently and uniformly at random.
+The random voltages allow us to construct our random $k$-fold covering graph $\tilde{\Gamma}$.
 Then